simatec/ioBroker.solax/README.md

 To check the firmware on the stick, you have to connect to the stick's hotspot.
 Your hotspot name should look like this: `Solax_SWXXXXXXXX`.
 XXXXXXXX will be replaced with your serial number.

-If you are connected to the hotspot, go to the web interface of the Wifi stick in your browser with the following IP address: `5.8.8.8`
+If you are connected to the hotspot, go to the web interface of the Wifi stick in your browser with the following IP address: `5.8.8.8`<br>
 If you did not change your password during the initial setup, the default login data is admin:admin

 <span><img src="docs/en/img/webif.png"></span>

-In the web interface you go to the "System" tab and you will find the currently installed firmware version there.
+In the web interface you go to the "System" tab and you will find the currently installed firmware version there.<br>
 If the version is greater than 2.033.20, you can flash the correct version in the same tab via the "Update Firmware (.usb)" menu item.

 You can download version 2.033.20 from the following link:

 [Download Pocket Wifi Firmware](https://github.com/squishykid/solax/files/7207711/618.00122.00_Pocket_WIFI_V2.033.20_20190313.usb_.zip)

-The zip file must be unpacked and the file with the ".usb" extension must be selected.
+The zip file must be unpacked and the file with the ".usb" extension must be selected.<br>
 Now you can start the downgrade and after about 20-30 seconds you will get a message that the update was successful and the stick will be restarted.

 After a successful restart, you can now access the WiFi stick via the hotspot with the IP address `5.8.8.8` or via your local IP in your network.

+Before connecting to the adapter, please check again whether the downgrade was successful and the correct firmware is installed.

 The local IP address (not the hotspot IP) and the password of the web interface must be entered in the adapter and you now have a local analysis of your inverter that is accurate to the second